Spentine/Spentris/docs.md

     - *is a .js file because there are functions within the language object*
     - *JP language was just an example to test it with multiple languages but it was primarily translated by GitHub Copilot's autocomplete because I was too lazy to look up the actual terms myself*
     - *please help contribute <3*
+- `localStorage` (empty)
+  - *will contain scripts to manage reading and writing with the `localStorage` property*
+  - *must be backwards compatible so that local settings aren't reset on a refactor*
 - `mmOutput`
   - *multimedia output*
   - `audio` (empty)